 Preparing high schoolers to thrive in college.

-Work one-on-one with Ph.D. mentors using resources personalized to your interests and level, and build your profile over multiple years.
+Work one-on-one with Ph.D. mentors to explore resources tailored to your interests and level, and prepare for selective college admissions and success.

 Screenshot 2025-01-17 014552.png